isomerpages/moe-farrerparkpri/_cce/CCE Modules/Sexuality Education Programme.md

 <p>9.
 Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable <a href="/files/2024/SEd_Parent_Opt_out_Form__Updated_3_Jan_2024_.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
-The completed opt-out form is to be submitted by 22nd March 2024.</p>
+The completed opt-out form is to be submitted by 30th April 2024.</p>
 <p>10.
 Parents can contact the school at 62952272 for discussion or to seek
 clarification about the school’s Sexuality Education programme.</p>